muhanabegum/IrisFlowersDataset/README.md

 # IrisFlowersDataset
-Learning data visualization and statistical summaries using the iris flowers dataset online.
+Learning data visualization and statistical summaries using the iris flowers dataset online using Jupyter Notebooks.